sosiristseng/blog-hexo-next/source/_posts/julia/bookmark/server.md

 + 🏚️ [mvc-skeleton.jl](https://github.com/halla/mvc-skeleton.jl)
 + 🏚️ [OpenFiscaWebApi.jl](https://github.com/openfisca/OpenFiscaWebApi.jl) :: A port of OpenFisca-Web-API to Julia.
 This is the web API for the OpenFisca website.
 + 🏚️ [Pythia.jl](https://github.com/Keno/Pythia.jl) :: Julia wrappers for the Pythia event generator.
-+ 🏚️ [skeleton-webapp.jl](https://bitbucket.org/jocklawrie/skeleton-webapp.jl) :: This repo contains a simple self-contained web application written in Julia that data scientists can adapt to their own needs.
 + 🏚️ [RoR_julia_eg](https://github.com/Ken-B/RoR_julia_eg) :: An example of Ruby on Rails (RoR) web app with Julia link through ZMQ.

 ## Middleware